MaskRay/maskray.me/source/_posts/2022-11-21-relocatable-linking.md

 Both the `llvm-link` approach and the relocatable linking approach need extra care dealing with COMDAT groups.
 See [COMDAT and section group#GRP_COMDAT](/blog/2021-07-25-comdat-and-section-group#grp_comdat) for why all COMDAT group signatures should be kept global to avoid pitfalls.

+Here are the steps:

+- Compile with hidden symbols by default (`-fvisibility=hidden` for definitions, or `#pragma GCC visibility("hidden")` for both definitions and references).
+Mark necessary symbols as exported
+- Run `ld -r --force-group-allocation`
+- Process the output with `objcopy --localize-hidden` with possibly other options.

 ### Find more projects using relocatable linking